 Emergency 911 Centre

-The E-911 communicators monitor several radio channels, and are responsible for dispatching the WPS Marine Unit, Emergency Services Unit (ESU), the Explosive Disposal Unit (EDU), and Windsor Police Auxiliary.
-As a border city, our population soars on weekends and during Special Events, such as the International Fireworks, and Red-Bull Races.
+Emergency 911 communicators monitor several radio channels simultaneously and are responsible for dispatching specialized units such as the Marine Unit, the Emergency Services Unit, the Explosive Disposal Unit and the Windsor Police Auxiliary.

-For tips on when to call 911 please visit our E911 p
+For tips on when to call 911 please visit our E911 page

 The Alarm Coordinator’s primary role is to administer the provisions of the False Alarm Reduction Bylaw by managing a successful and comprehensive program that reduces the number of false alarms to which police officers must respond to each year.
 Everyone benefits from false alarm reduction as it provides our patrol officers the ability to engage in proactive crime prevention initiatives, community policing efforts and even more importantly, being available to respond to real emergencies.

 For more information on Alarms please visit our Alarms page